BradCrumb/BC_ZFLessCompiler/README.md

 #ZendFramework2+ LessCompiler

-A module for Zend Framework 2+ to easily compile all of your Less-files by using and extending the PHP Less compiler of http://leafo.net.
+A module for Zend Framework 2+ to easily compile all of your Less-files by using and extending the Less.PHP Compiler of http://lessphp.gpeasy.com/.

 ## Requirements